-In 2018, the Corporation drilled 25 gross (24.6 net) horizontal, multi-frac, Sparky oil wells and converted two more horizontal wells to injection at Eyehill.
+In 2019, the Corporation drilled 25 gross (24.6 net) horizontal, multi-frac, Sparky oil wells.

 Silver

 The Silver Lake property is located west of Provost in eastern Alberta.
 Production from this property is primarily 24° API Crude oil from the Lloydminster and Cummings formations.
 The field has been developed by a mixture of horizontal and vertical wells and is extensively under waterflood.